kolov/hexo-blog/source/_posts/from-zero-to-cd-aws-k8s.md

 follow the official instructions. `kops` sets up the cluster and configures `kubectl` with credentials to access it.

 ## Container Registry
 As we are going to build an deploy containers, we need a container registry.
 If you already have one somewhere - great.
 Setting up one on AWS is pretty straightforward - go to `EC2 Container Service` and create a registry.
-We need credentials for the build process to push images to it - create a IAM user with `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryPowerUser` policy.
+We need credentials for the build process to push images to it - create a IAM user with `AmazonEC2ContainerRegistryPowerUser` policy.
 Note its Access Key ID and Secret Key for later use.

 ## The project

 We start with a project that already has a `Dockerfile`, but next to it we need two more files: `k8s-deployment.yml` to create a [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), and `k8s-service.yml` for the [service](https://kubernetes.io/docs/concepts/services-networking/service/).
-Both files contain a fe

 A typical `k8s-deployment.yml`.
 It contains a few placeholders: